 Professional Insights

-Experts in the field of respiratory medicine emphasize the importance of a comprehensive approach to cough management.
+Experts in the field of respiratory medicine underline the importance of a comprehensive approach to cough management.
 This includes identifying the underlying cause of the cough, using targeted treatments, and providing patient education.
 In many cases, simple measures such as hydration, rest, and avoiding irritants can be effective in relieving cough symptoms without the need for codeine or other opioid-based medications.

 Tips and Expert Advice